italoalmeida0/macos-fix-path-pro/README.md

 3. For each known CLI, it:
    - Checks if it’s already on your system
    - Adds its path (if not already included)
+4. Detects Ruby gem bin directory via `Gem.user_dir`
-4. Generates a unique, clean `PATH` string
+5. Generates a unique, clean `PATH` string
-5. Shows you a preview before applying
+6. Shows you a preview before applying
-6. Optionally lets you filter directories via `fzf`
+7. Optionally lets you filter directories via `fzf`
-7. Appends to your `.zshrc` safely
+8. Appends to your `.zshrc` safely

 ---